domcermak/neural_style_transfer/README.md

 - When there are many images being stylized at once, there is guaranteed that each stylized image stays displayed in the Presentation application at least 5 seconds.

+- The Presentation application scans the `qr-code.png` file in the projects root folder.
+It automatically updates the web view whenever there is a new version of the `qr-code.png` file.
+If the file is removed completely, the Presentation application keeps the last valid version.

 ### PostgreSQL database structure